README

 ๐ง Integration

-programs you can integrate their individual JSON files into a single JSON file, related CSV files, and a SQLite database.
-Once you have made an integrated-data/
+After running chasten on the lazytracker and multicounter programs you can integrate their individual JSON files into a single JSON file, related CSV files, and a SQLite database.
+Once you have made an integrated-data/ directory, you can type this command to perform the integration:

 chasten integrate all-programs \